Rabbits for Show: Your show rabbits have a chance of winning with top body and

 Rabbits for Show: The Big Picture

-We're about to share with you a top secret rabbit conditioning formula used by Mr. Dennis Roloff, a formidable competitor in Standard Rex circles.
+We're about to share with you an excellent rabbit conditioning formula used by Mr. Dennis Roloff, a formidable competitor in Rex Rabbit circles.

 He kindly shared it with Raising-Rabbits.com.
 (We did tell him we planned to tell the world about it.)

-Mr. Roloff manages to win incessantly!
+Mr. Roloff manages to win a lot!
 But a 'magic' formula is not all you need to win big.
-Mr. Roloff's formula works for him, first because his rabbits are well conditioned, but second, because he ensures that all the other factors are present as well.
+Mr. Roloff's formula works for him, first because his rabbits are well conditioned, but second, because he ensures that all the other factors are present as well....

 Are the following factors true of your show rabbits?